DanHodges/TheologicalDictionary/Heaven.md

 # Heaven
-Definition of Heaven coming soon.
+The definition of Heaven is coming soon!